-The pawn structure in the diagram above is very familiar in chess practice.
-It can arise from openings like Slav and Semi Slav, Alekhine, Scandinavian, French and of course Caro Kann, the latter being the most common source of appearance.
-The special thing about such structure is that although white has more space, black is rock solid and his plans are very clear.
+Caro-Kann Structure Explained in Details: The pawn structure in the diagram above is very familiar in chess practice.
+It can arise from openings like Slav and Semi-Slav, Alekhine, Scandinavian, French, and of course Caro-Kann, the latter being the most common source of appearance.
+The special thing about such a structure is that although white has more space, black is rock solid and his plans are very clear.
 Such a scenario always produces tense positional battles where both players need to understand the demands of the position and know well what the typical plans to follow are.

-In this article, we want to shed some light on how to play these type of positions with black, what goals to aim for and what dangers he needs to be aware.
+In this article, we want to shed some light on how to play these types of positions with black, what goals to aim for, and what dangers he needs to be aware of.

-The following is a list of positional concepts that you must know:
+The list of positional concepts you must know:

 It is time now to see some basic examples of how to develop the above-mentioned plans in the game.

 The first game we selected is Kostic versus Capablanca, New York 1916.
 The game started with a Slav Defense, a variation that is popular nowadays too.
 In the notes to the game, you will see the key points Capablanca used to obtain an easy game.

 The main element in this game is the simplification of pieces.

 Our second selection is a classic of a much modern era, Boris Spassky against Anatoly Karpov, a famous game in which Karpov slowly outplayed his opponent with some classy maneuvering.
 In this game, we can learn about how to put pressure on the d4 pawn and what pieces to trade.
 The game is considered a positional masterpiece.
 See the details here: